Diseases & Conditions

 Symptoms depend on the location of the tumor:

-- Tumors in the skull can cause headaches or vision problems.
+- Tumors in the skull can cause headaches, difficulty swallowing, or vision problems.

 - Tumors in the tailbone area can cause a noticeable mass; numbness in the groin area; bowel and bladder problems; or numbness, tingling, and weakness in the legs.